 In a perfect world, you’d have a loyal group of customers at exactly the size you desire who would continue doing business with your company forever.
 But we all know the world is far from perfect.
 And much like life itself, B2B sales demands consistent growth and a sustainable future.
 It can be achieved through B2B new business development.

-What’s the Difference Between Marketing and New Business Development?
+What’s the Difference Between Marketing and B2B Business Development?

-While marketing and B2B new business development do go hand-in-hand, there are some key differences:
+While marketing and B2B business development do go hand-in-hand, there are some key differences:

 - B2B new business development zeros in on decision makers.
 Business development targets specific decision makers, which allows for more meaningful conversations.
 If marketing is a net, think of business development as a harpoon.